 OSRS Grand Exchange Prices

 When Jagex programmed the Grand Exchange, they intended on prices to be governed by supply and demand.
-Of course, they have had to step in at times to mitigate price manipulation by clans, wealthy players or trading bots so that prices are relatively stable.
+Of course, they have had to step in at times to mitigate price manipulation by clans, wealthy players or trading bots to keep prices relatively stable.

-For items that are seldom traded, the price guide is completely unreliable and item and placers will often gauge prices for anyone desperate for said item.
+For items that are seldom traded, the price guide can be completely unreliable and item and placers will often gauge prices for anyone desperate for said item.
 This usually applies to quest items or treasure trail items.

 OSRS GE Limits

-Becoming familiar with the current grand exchange limits is extremely important to know when it comes to flipping.
-Jagex had limited certain items to prevent hoarders from buying up the market on one account to prevent mass scalping for basic items.
+Becoming familiar with the current Grand Exchange limits is extremely important to know when it comes to flipping.
+Jagex have limited certain items to prevent hoarders from buying up the market on one account to prevent mass scalping for basic items.

-This makes mass orders take multiple days and you would otherwise have to trade outside the exchange to bypass limits.
+As a result, completing mass orders may take multiple days.
 You may create alt accounts for buying goods (like runes or F2P items) as well.